-Scottish and UK Government policy is currently focused on ensuring that everyone with the potential to work has the support they need to do so.
-As well as legislation such as the Equality Act 2010, various Welfare to Work schemes have been introduced to help facilitate employment for those with disabilities.
+Scottish and UK Government policy is currently focused on ensuring that everyone with the potential to work has the support they need to do so.95 As well as legislation such as the Equality Act 2010,96 various Welfare to Work schemes have been introduced to help facilitate employment for those with disabilities.
 How far these will remain an effective mechanism to support people with disability to work is open to debate as access to such schemes may be affected by the introduction of the Welfare Reform Act 2012 which changes many aspects of UK benefits arrangements.
-The Scottish Government's Health Works - A Review of the Scottish Government's Health Works - A Review of the Scottish Government's Health Works - A Review of the Scottish Government's Health Works - A Review of the scottish Government's Health Works - A Review of the scottish Government's Health Vorking Lives Strategy highlights the need for multi-agency working and the roles of central and local government, the NHS, the public, private, voluntary/third sector and trade unions.
-It also highlights the fact that early intervention provides the best opportunity for a speedy recovery and full return to work which is reinforced by the evidence base.
+The Scottish Government's Health Works - A Review of the Scottish Government's Health Works - A Review of the Scottish Government's Health Works - A Review of the Scottish Government's scott and local government, the NHS, the public, private, voluntary/third sector and trade unions.97 It also highlights the fact that early intervention provides the best opportunity for a speedy recovery and full return to work which is reinforced by the evidence base.98 services would lead to earlier identification of new cases, productivity gains for the economy and improved outcomes for patients, although short term costs to the NHS would increase.15 Achievable productivity improvements were estimated by the NAO to be in the region of £31 million each year, provided that additional investment was made in NHS services.